Fibre bundle framework for unitary quantum fault tolerance: Introduction

 We have included a good deal of introductory material in order to make the paper somewhat self-contained for people from different backgrounds.
 Sections \ref{sec:introFT}--\ref{sec:geoUnitary} provide background material and definitions we will use later, as well as providing partial motivation for some of the choices we make later in the paper.
 We begin with a brief introduction to quantum fault tolerance in Section \ref{sec:introFT}, portraying the interplay between its essential ingredients.
 In Section \ref{sec:geometry}, we introduce the abstract geometric notions we shall use in this paper.
 We establish a geometric picture for unitary evolutions of QECCs (of any fixed dimension) in Section \ref{sec:geoUnitary}.
 Section~\ref{sec:geoUnitary} does not contain any original mathematical content, but does start to illustrate the connections between our picture and existing concepts; in particular, it explains how we can understand the Grassmannian as the manifold of quantum error-correcting codes of a given size.

-The new material begins in Section~\ref{sec:geoFT}, where we summarize the principles of our construction for unitary fault-tolerance.
+The new material begins in Section~\ref{sec:geoFT}, where we summarize our program to unify the principles of unitary fault tolerance.
 Sections \ref{sec:transversal} and \ref{sec:topologicalFT} present two detailed worked-out examples of the framework (transversal gates and topological codes), proving special cases of Conjecture \ref{conj:flatconnection}.
 In Section \ref{sec:fullFT}, we sketch how to push the present framework further to include non-unitary fault-tolerant operations, such as those which would change the dimension of the physical Hilbert space.
 We conclude in Section~\ref{sec:conclusion} with a discussion of some possible future directions and open problems.